-Several RTOs have features of prompt and/or seasonal capacity markets.
-Below, we provide an overview of these markets to provide context for the options facing New England and identify experience that could inform the decision to pursue a prompt or seasonal market approach.
+Several RTOs have capacity markets with prompt and/or seasonal market features.
+Below, we provide an overview of these market features in three RTOs - NYISO, MISO and PJM - to provide context for the options facing New England and identify experience that could inform the decision to pursue a prompt or seasonal market approach.